 1. We call for the formal acknowledgement that car dependency is a problem and for a clear vision that life without a car should be just as rich as life with a car.
 The media, decision-makers and the public should focus on the economic impact of continuing with car-dominated environments and assumptions that cause increasing levels of ill-health and physical and economic inactivity for other citizens.
 2. We call upon national and local governments and those planning services or managing organisations to enable - and not just encourage - people to make the modal shift from private motor vehicle to walking, wheeling, cycling and using public transport more often.
 3. We demand that investments in walking and cycling have a step-change in funding to £35 per capita (it is currently around £10) and a credible suite of targets to pave the way to half of journeys under 5 miles being walked and cycled by 2030.
 This commitment should be in the third Cycling and Walking Investment Strategy (CWIS3) in England and in active travel funding in devolved nations.
 Transport funding should be re-balanced towards local roads, with capital funding for active travel infrastructure and revenue funding for maintenance, communication, education, enforcement and subsidies.
 4. Decisions and funding should be focused on making active and sustainable travel safer and more accessible, especially for vulnerable groups.
 At present, children, teenagers, women and girls, older and disabled people are less likely to feel safe in streets and public spaces and are also less likely to have access to a car.
 5. The default speed limits in built up areas where people and vehicles mix, such as residential and urban areas, must be reduced to 20mph across the UK.
-Figures from the Welsh Government show that the first 2 years of the default 20mph resulted in 1,270 fewer people being injured on urban / village roads in Wales, a 26% reduction.
+This change in Wales has likely, over 12 months, reduced the number of people in Wales being killed or seriously injured in traffic collisions by one fifth.
 6. For those involved with organisations or businesses, including public sector organisations, we highlight examples and details that may require change or attention: car parking (reducing access reduces car use), speed limits, cycle parking, lockers and space for outdoor weather clothing in workplaces, infrastructure for walking, wheeling and cycling (including repairing pavements and potholes in cycle lanes), facilities to lock cycles and scooters securely, action on pavement parking, organisational policies and expectations of driver behaviour when on business or commuting, education for all road users, signage, information for visitors and staff, funding to clear paths for walking, wheeling and cycling including routes to public transport (such as safe walking routes to bus stops), adjustment of taxation, incentives and grants (for example to include electric-cycles), and opportunities for integrated transport between different modes.